Lawendt/LawendtUnityUtilities/README.md

 #### Extended Parse
 Adds some new parses functions to string.

+#### Show If Property
+Property to only show field if the given conditions are meet.

 #### Extended Editor
 Adds a function that draws the script propriety.